ls2716/Pufferfish_DLoM_2024/README.md

 In the case of the large model, the low rank network has over 60\% less parameters than the full rank network.
 Consequently, this results in reduction of mean time per epoch by around 30\%.

 We can thus conclude that low-rank decomposition of linear layers does not always lead to a decrease in the training time of the network.
-Only when the relative difference in the number of parameters between the full rank and the low rank model is large, it is possible to obtain positive reduction in computation time.
+Only when the relative difference in the number of parameters between the full rank and the low rank models is large, it is possible to obtain positive reduction in computation time.

 #### Other considerations